The Foreign Corrupt Practices Act has always been a law much broader than its name suggests.

 Sure, the FCPA contains anti-bribery provisions which concern foreign bribery.

 Sure, the FCPA’s books and records and internal controls provisions can be implicated in foreign bribery schemes.

 However, the fact remains that most FCPA enforcement actions (that is enforcement actions that charge or find violations of the FCPA’s books and records and internal controls provisions) have nothing to do with foreign bribery.
-For lack of a better term, the name non-FCPA, FCPA enforcement actions has long been used on this site.
+For lack of a better term, these enforcement actions have longed been called non-FCPA, FCPA enforcement actions by this site.

 The latest examples concerns TAL Education Group (TAL) (a company incorporated in the Cayman Islands and having its principal place of business in China with American Depository Shares traded on the New York Stock Exchange).